software-mansion/protostar/website/docs/tutorials/guides/testing.md

 def expect_revert(error_type: str = ".*", error_message: str = ".*") -> Callable[[], None]: ...
 ```

-If a code beneath `expect_revert` triggers revert, a test will pass otherwise.
+If a code beneath `expect_revert` raises a specified exception, a test will pass.
+If not, a test will fail.
 It accepts regex `error_type` and `error_message` and returns a function that limits the scope.
 Calling that function is optional.

 :::info
 Protostar displays an error type and message when a test fails.